Flat Roof vs. Pitched Roof: Cost, Pros, Cons & When to Choose Each

 Pitched Roof: The Full Picture

-Understanding Roof Pitch
+Understanding Roof Pitcr

-Common Pitch Categories
+Common Pitcr Categories

-1:12 to 3:12 Low slope Additions, porches Metal, rubber, modified bitumen
+1:12 to 3:12 Low slope Additions, porcres Metal, rubber, modified bitumen

 4:12 to 6:12 Conventional Most residential All materials